How To Use Python In Data Science?

 2. Finance: Python’s machine learning capabilities assist in fraud detection, stock price prediction and customer segmentation.

-3. Retail: Python helps analyze customer behavior to optimize marketing strategies, predict customer churn and enhance product recommendations.
+3. Retail: Python helps analyze customer behavior to optimize marketing strategies, and enhance product recommendations.

-4. Social Media: Python is employed in sentiment analysis, using natural language processing to determine public opinion about products, brands or trends based on social media posts.
+4. Social Media: Using natural language processing to determine public opinion about products, brands or trends based on social media posts.

 Leave a Comment